The baby name Benjamin reads classic, reliable, and oh so approachable.

 Like many Old Testament names, it became more common following the Protestant Reformation.
 Franklin’s siblings included Ebenezer and Lydia, and his parents were Abiah and Josiah, so even if the name wasn’t common, the style would have been familiar.

-EIGHTEENTH and NINETEENTH CENTURY BENJAMINS
+18th and 19th CENTURY BENJAMINS

 Benjamin Banneker authored almanacs and worked as a surveyor in Baltimore in the late 1700s.
 The son of a former slave, he wrote to Thomas Jefferson, famously taking him to task for continuing to own slaves.